tldr-pages/tldr/pages/common/serverless.md

 > Toolkit for deploying and operating serverless architectures on AWS, Google Cloud, Azure and IBM OpenWhisk.

-- Create a serverless project.
+- Create a serverless project:

 `sls create`